mehran-dabi/simple-gift-card-manager/README.md

-# DONO Code Challenge
+# Simple Gift Card Management Service

-This repository is for the interview code challenge for DONO company.
+This is a simple gift card management service.

 ## Structure
 The Domain Driven Design pattern has been used for the implementation.